-Turner Schools has just turned three.
+Turner Schools has just turned six.
 The difficult early years of starting out, setting up systems from scratch and appointing leaders are now behind us.
 The initial vision to bring about sea change in the educational provision in Folkestone has now been well established.
-Standards have risen over the last three years across our academies and currently only one of the academies is not officially graded as ‘good’ but has rapidly improved over the last 18 months.
-We have worked with leaders, trustees, members and governors to reset our priorities for the next three years.
-These are set out below and include our vision of where we want to be in 2023 and the roadmap of how we will get there.
-We have also set out the behaviours and standards we expect of all of our staff to demonstrate to help us achieve our goals.
+Standards have risen over the last three years across our academies and currently five of the academies are officially graded as ‘good’ or better with one that is awaiting inspection following joining the trust.
+We have worked with leaders, trustees, members and governors to reset our priorities for the next year following the pandemic.
+These are set out below and include our vision of where we want to be in 2024 and the roadmap of how we will get there.
+We have also set out the values we expect of all of our staff to demonstrate to help us achieve our goals.

 Better outcomes for more children in challenging communities in the South East.

 By 2023 we want to serve over 5000 pupils, based in the southeast region and predominantly located in Kent.
 The trust will aim to serve communities that have significant challenges, but not be restricted to coastal areas.

 A broader range of schools so that we can support as many children as possible.

 By 2023 we will have a balanced mix of primary and secondary schools, with up to 15 schools across the trust, including alternative and Post 16 provision.